 With Loyola-Chicago, Ohio State and Ball State all in a logjam near the top of the Midwestern Intercollegiate Volleyball Association rankings, picking up wins this weekend could put Ball State in position to seize the top seed in the conference tournament.

 Use the fields below to perform an advanced search of Ball State Daily's archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

-Ball State mens volleyball played Harvard on Jan.
-20 in John E. Worthen Arena.
-The Cardinals won 3-1.
+Ball State men's volleyball competed against Fort Wayne March 17 in John E. Worthen Arena.
+The Cardinals won 3-0.